Pixplicity/beginners-workshop/lesson3/README.md

   * Retrieve the e-mail message from the **EditText** view.
   * Create an _implicit_ intent to send an e-mail and pass the retrieved e-mail address, subject and message in an intent extra.

 > Notice that you don't need any special permissions to use implicit intents to chain another activity to task.
 You are basically leaving the end user in control of how and what will be done with their data.
 They can simply cancel the e-mail composition by pressing the back button.
-If you want to send e-mail directly from your app, without user intervention you must at least request the [INTERNET](http://developer.android.com/reference/android/Manifest.permission.html#INTERNET) persmission and do all the SMTP preparing and sending yourself.
+If you want to send e-mail directly from your app, without user intervention you must at least request the [INTERNET](http://developer.android.com/reference/android/Manifest.permission.html#INTERNET) permission and do all the SMTP preparing and sending yourself.
 While that's probably not what you want to do, [here's a tutorial](http://mobiledevtuts.com/android/android-sdk-smtp-email-tutorial/) which uses [JavaMail for Android](https://code.google.com/p/javamail-android/) to achieve this task.

 ### Exercise 03.03: ADB command